Tinnitus

 A determination of underlying medical problems,

-possibly leading to a referral to an ENT specialist to discovery if your tinnitus has a medical cause
+possibly leading to a referral to an ENT specialist to discover if your tinnitus has a medical cause.

 The goal of tinnitus management is to “train your brain” to conclude that tinnitus is not important and should be ignored.
 This process is called habituation, and allows tinnitus patients to overlook the disturbing effects of tinnitus, the same way that many of us have learned to overlook the disturbing effects of a train whistle at night.
 The ultimate goal is to gain control over your tinnitus.